outside the box

 Sculptural in appearance, the transparent sound box is mounted on a plinth or directly on the gallery floor and lit, becoming the visual focus of a work that cannot really be seen at all.
-The invisibility of the work is an ironic commentary on the enigma of its meaning.
+The invisibility of the piece is an ironic commentary on the enigma of its meaning.
 When the artist’s stomach speaks, what is it saying?
 It protests quietly when it is hungry, and complains volubly at the hard work of consumption.
 Much like the human spirit, and echoing Humanity’s treatment of the Earth and its limited resources, our stomachs’ moods and expressions swing between extremes of abundance and scarcity and struggle to achieve balance.

 Gastric Tones was first shown at the Cumulus conference "Letters to the Future" at Srishti Institute of Art, Design and Technology in Bangalore in November 2017; and with the Calcutta Media Collective at Gem Cinema, Kolkata as part of "Response Installations & New Media", in February 2018; and in "Studies in [E]motion and Time - Selected works by Paul Holmes" (pictured) at Bridge Art Space, Bangkok in April 2020.

 Duration: 21 minutes 18 seconds.
 Looped.